5 Link Building Myths of 2023 Debunked

 3. Links are the main (if not only) ranking factor

 Well, we’ve written that links help sites rank better.
 But are they the core ranking factor?

 In fact, Google uses hundreds (or maybe thousands) of factors to rank pages.
 It uses various algorithms to return query results to users.

-Yet, according to the Backlinko study, sites that show up first on SERP have an average of 3.8x more backlinks than those in second or third position.
+Yet, according to the Backlinko study, sites that show up first on SERP have an average of 3.8x more backlinks than those in the second to ten positions.